MDAnalysis/UserGuide/doc/source/testing.rst

 Writing new tests
 =================

-Tests are organized by top-level module.
+Tests are organised by top-level module.
 Each file containing tests must start with ``test_``.
-Tests itself also have to follow the appropriate naming and organisational conventions.
+The tests themselves also have to follow the appropriate naming and organisational conventions.

 Use classes to group tests if it makes sense (e.g., if the test class will be inherited by another test class and the code can be reused).
 We prefer subclassing over parametrizing classes (for examples, have a look at the ``MDAnalysisTests/topology`` module, where each class often tests a different file).
 For tests that are standalone, leave them as plain functions.

 .. _testing-conventions:

 -------------------
 General conventions
 -------------------